CAMPING IN YOSEMITE NATIONAL PARK

 For rock climbers, the colder and drier the rock is, the better.
 This is because cold, dry weather produces more friction between your skin and the rock.
 However, you’ll be able to climb or observe climbers year-round in Yosemite Valley.
 And remember, Tuolumne Meadows access will be limited to May through October.

-For the chance to catch Alex Honnold or Tommy Caldwell, who are just two of the many pro climbers that have called Yosemite Valley home, head to El Capitan Meadow.
+For the chance to catch many of the pro climbers that have called Yosemite Valley home, head to El Capitan Meadow.
 Remember to pack your binoculars or a scope to see climbers from around the world scaling El Capitan’s big walls from morning to night.

-- Take the paved cliffside Mist Trail to view Vernal & Nevada Falls
+• Take the paved trails to view Vernal, Bridalveil & Nevada Falls

-- Fish on the Merced River near El Capitan Meadow.
-Or right in Tuolumne Meadows on the Tuolumne River.
-Make sure you have a California fishing permit!
+• Fish the Merced River in El Capitan Meadow or the Tuolumne River.
+Get a California fishing permit first!

-- Apply for a permit and hike Half Dome!
-This 14-16 mile round-trip hike gains 4,800 feet, with the steepest section in the last 400 feet where you’ll be assisted by cables.
+• Apply for a permit to hike Half Dome.
+This strenuous 14-16 mile round-trip hike gains 4,800 feet, the steepest, most dangerous section is the last 400ft. where you’ll be assisted by cables.

 The place you don’t want to encourage wildlife to visit is your campsite.
 Therefore all campsites in Yosemite National Park are equipped with food lockers or bear boxes.